mzattera/b2fJ/docs/index_new.md

 In its current state, it is basically a straight port of leJOS RCX to the popular Commodore 64.
 As such, it has all features of leJOS...

-* Lets you develop using Java (fully-featured OO language)
+* Lets you develop using Java (fully-featured OO language).
-* Preemptive threads with synchronization
+* Preemptive threads with synchronization.
-* Multi-dimensional arrays
+* Multi-dimensional arrays.
-* Exceptions, String, etc. (custom implementation)
+* Exceptions, String, etc.

 ...and all of its limitations: